Internship Search FAQs

 The Center for Career Engagement recognizes that the global situation regarding the spread of the coronavirus will affect our students’ job and internship searches.
 The most important thing to remember is to be flexible and adaptable during this time of change and challenges.

-With this in mind, we have compiled guidance and resources below to answer some questions you may have regarding your internship search for the summer of 2020:
+With this in mind, we have compiled guidance and resources below to answer some questions you may have regarding your internship amidst COVID-19:

-- With everything changing so rapidly, should I even bother looking for an internship this summer?
+- With everything changing so rapidly, should I even bother looking for an internship?

 - What other opportunities can I consider for “back-up” plans?